Steve0929/SomeBitBot/README.md

 OpenAQ API: https://docs.openaq.org/ Using data provided by the U.S. Department of State from the U.S. Embassy in Bogotá.
-*Update: The usage of OpenAQ API has been replaced with the Waqi API which provides more detailed air information by a certain location.
+* Update: The usage of OpenAQ API has been replaced with the Waqi API which provides more detailed air information in a certain location.

 [node.js]: <http://nodejs.org>